Community of Jesus: Criticism

 Around 1973, Cay Andersen became involved in promoting the "Diet, Discipline, and Discipleship" ("3D") weight loss program, which seemed to focus on sin and guilt as a way to lose weight.

-It is characterized as a cult on the CBC/Radio-Canada program The Fifth Estate (TV program).
+It is characterized as a cult on the CBC/Radio-Canada program The Fifth Estate.
 CBC describes them as “a mysterious and abusive Christian cult in Cape Cod, Mass."

 They were included in the 1990 book Churches That Abuse by Ron Enroth.

-In 1993 allegations of abuse were explored on the Chronicle News Magazine which aired on Channel 5 in Boston, Massachusetts.
+In 1993 allegations of abuse were explored on the program Chronicle which aired on Channel 5 in Boston, Massachusetts.
 Controversy surrounding alleged abuse further emerged through a successful class-action suit against Grenville Christian College, which had close ties to the Community of Jesus.
 Grenville's co-founders were all members of the Community of Jesus, including pastors Betty and Charles Farnsworth, who also served as headmaster, and fellow headmaster J. Alastair Haig and his wife, Mary Florence Mollard Haig, each of whom was named in the lawsuit.
 The Haigs divorced and Mary remarried in 2006.
-She moved into the Cape Cod enclave with her second husband, John Philip French (January 19, 1930 - January 1, 2018), who was a member of the board of directors for the Community of Jesus until his death in 2018.
+She moved into the Cape Cod enclave with her second husband, John Philip French, who was a member of the board of directors for the Community of Jesus until his death in 2018.

 In February 2020, a Canadian court cited the influence of the Community of Jesus in the abuse of students at Grenville Christian College.
-In the case opinion, Judge Janet Leiper of the Ontario Superior Court of Justice wrote: “I have concluded that the evidence of maltreatment and the varieties of abuse perpetrated on students’ bodies and minds in the name of the (Community of Jesus) values of submission and obedience was class-wide and decades-wide.”
+In the case opinion, Judge Janet Leiper of the Ontario Superior Court of Justice wrote: “I have concluded that the evidence of maltreatment and the varieties of abuse perpetrated on students’ bodies and minds in the name of the COJ values of submission and obedience was class-wide and decades-wide.”

-Aaron Bushnell was raised in the Community of Jesus, but left as a young adult.
+Aaron Bushnell, a United States Air Force serviceman, was raised in the Community of Jesus, but left as a young adult.
 In the last years of his life, he described himself as “a survivor of a toxic, abusive family system” and spoke jokingly of liberating people at the Community.
-Before his death through self-immolation in 2024, he wrote in his will that if his friends held a funeral, he did not “wish for any members of the Community of Jesus to be present.
+In 2024, he died by self-immolation in protest of the genocide of Palestinians.
+Before he died wrote in his will that if his friends held a funeral, he did not “wish for any members of the Community of Jesus to be present.
 They are in love with the system that I am trying to burn.”